JuliaImages/juliaimages.github.io/docs/src/tutorials/arrays_colors.md

 careful when converting from one representation to another.
-Conversely, using these Julia packages **there is no discrepancy in "meaning" between the encoding of images represented as floating point or 8-bit (or 16-bit) fixed-point numbers: 0 always means "black" and 1 always means "white" or "saturated."**
+Conversely, using these Julia packages **there is no discrepancy in "meaning" between the encoding of images represented as floating point or 8-bit (or 16-bit) fixed-point numbers: 0 always means "black" and 1 or something greater than 1 always means "white" or "saturated."**

 Now, this doesn't prevent you from constructing pixels with values out of this range: